CleverCloud/clever-tools/docs/applications-management.md

 #### Tasks

 ```
---task -T [CC_RUN_COMMAND]
+[--task, -T] COMMAND
 ```

 You can declare a new application as a Clever Task.
-Once deployed, a Task executes its `CC_RUN_COMMAND` and then stops.
-This value can be set by an (optional) parameter or later through `clever env set` command.
+Once deployed, a Task executes its command and then stops.
+This value can be set by an (optional) parameter or later through `clever env set CC_RUN_COMMAND command`.

 You can execute a Task whenever needed through a `clever restart` or modify it and `clever deploy` a new revision.
 You'll only be billed for the build/execution time, per second.